 In this study, D. fimbriatus were far less aggressive towards males than has been shown in previous studies on D. fimbriatus and other species of the genus Dolomedes.
 Attack rates were very low and we found no effect of female age, perceived mate density or male courtship effort on the likelihood that a female would attack an approaching male.
 However, we have shown that courtship latency in males increased significantly upon being exposed to a second female, implying that there has not been strong selection for males that have consistent courtship behaviour.
 We have also shown that females that lay an unfertilised egg case become unattractive to reproductive males, despite the fact that they are still virgins, potentially lowering reproductive rates.
 Finally, we provide evidence that the sex ratio is male biased, which is common in other spider species (Fromhage et al., 2007; Fromhage et al., 2008) and will likely have important implications for mate availability and competition.

 In the past, adult female spiders of the genus Dolomedes have been shown to be highly aggressive towards reproductive males.
 In 1992, Arnqvist reported that female D. fimbriatus attacked courting males in 87% of encounters.
 Similarly, female D. tenobrosus have been shown to attack males prior to copulation in up to 68% of encounters (Schwartz et al., 2014).
 In this study, we found that females only attacked males in only 14% of encounters.
-One reason possibility for these comparatively low attack rates could be due to female satiation removing the requirement for females to consume males in order to obtain nutrients (Barry et al., 2008).
+One reason for these comparatively low attack rates could be female satiation removing the requirement for females to consume males in order to obtain nutrients (Barry et al., 2008).
 However, this goes against evidence in D. triton which suggests that female attack rate is not dependent on female body condition (Johnson & Sih, 2005).
 It could also be that the adaptive benefits of sexual cannibalism vary across different populations of Dolomedes, thus selecting for variation in aggression across populations.
 For example, in habitats where individuals are sparse and mate encounter rates are low, females may be selected to maximise their chance of being fertilised by lowering their pre-copulatory attack rates.
 Behavioural divergence across populations may be particularly common in D. fimbriatus which, due to their specific habitat requirements and lack of long range dispersal ability, may be likely to form geographically isolated populations (Suter, 1999; Vugdelić, 2006; Duffey, 2012; Leroy et al., 2013).
 As such, genetic mixing with neighbouring populations is highly unlikely to occur, allowing behaviours to evolve to suit particular challenges imposed by specific habitats.